United Christmas Service

 Give: Donate to the Direct Assistance Program.
 Through your donations, families in need of limited assistance during the holidays are referred to the Direct Assistance Program.
 Each family receives a restricted voucher that can be used for food, clothing and/or toys based on the number of people in the family.
 Applicants are subject to a thorough review process.

 In order to be considered for assistance through United Christmas Service, you must be referred to the program through a partner organization, where you are currently engaged in services.
-The family referral deadline was November 27, 2013.
+The family referral deadline is November 25, 2016.
 United Christmas Service only assists people living in Marion, Boone, Hamilton, Hancock, Hendricks, and Morgan counties.